Radiotrophic fungus: Use in human spaceflight

-It is hypothesized that radiotrophic fungi could potentially be used as a shield to protect against radiation, specifically in affiliation to the use of astronauts in space or other atmospheres.
-An experiment taking place at the International Space Station in December 2018 through January 2019 was conducted in order to test whether the use of radiotrophic fungi could aid in protection against ionizing radiation in space, as part of research efforts preceding a possible trip to Mars.
-This experiment used the radiotrophic strain of the fungi Cladosporium sphaerospermum.
-The growth of this fungi and its ability to deflect the effects of ionizing radiation were studied for 30 days aboard the International Space Station.
+It is hypothesized that radiotrophic fungi could potentially be used as a shield to protect against radiation, specifically in relation to the use of astronauts in space or other atmospheres.
+An experiment taking place at the International Space Station in December 2018 through January 2019 was conducted in order to test whether radiotrophic fungi could provide protection from ionizing radiation in space, as part of research efforts preceding a possible trip to Mars.
+This experiment used the radiotrophic strain of the fungus Cladosporium sphaerospermum.
+The growth of this fungus and its ability to deflect the effects of ionizing radiation were studied for 30 days aboard the International Space Station.
 This experimental trial yielded very promising results.

-The amount of radiation deflected was found to have a direct correlation to the amount of fungus.
-There was no difference in the reduction of ionizing radiation between the experimental and control group within the first 24 hour period; however, once the radiotrophic fungi had reached an adequate maturation, and with a 180° protection radius, it was found that amounts of ionizing radiation were significantly reduced as compared to the control group.
+The amount of radiation deflected was found to directly correlate with the amount of fungus.
+There was no difference in the reduction of ionizing radiation between the experimental and control group within the first 24 hour period; however, once the fungus had reached an adequate maturation, and with a 180° protection radius, amounts of ionizing radiation were significantly reduced as compared to the control group.
 With a 1.7 mm thick shield of melanized radiotrophic Cladosporium sphaerospermum, measurements of radiation nearing the end of the experimental trial were found to be 2.42% lower, demonstrating radiation deflecting capabilities five times that of the control group.
 Under circumstances in which the fungi would fully encompass an entity, radiation levels would be reduced by an estimated 4.34±0.7%.
 Estimations indicate that approximately a 21 cm thick layer could significantly deflect the annual amount of radiation received on Mars’ surface.
 Limitations to the use of a radiotrophic fungi based shield include increased mass on missions.
 However as a viable substitute to reduce overall mass on potential Mars missions, a mixture with equal mole concentration of Martian soil, melanin, and a layer of fungi roughly 9 cm thick, could be used.